-Duchenne muscular dystrophy (DMD) is caused by lack of a functional dystrophin protein, a protein that helps keep muscle cells intact.
-Patients with progressive muscle disorder experience symptoms in early childhood, losing the ability to walk as early as age 10.
-These patients, mostly boys, experience life-threatening heart and lung complications in their late teens and twenties.
+Duchenne muscular dystrophy is a progressive muscle disorder caused by the lack of functional dystrophin protein.
+Patients with Duchenne muscular dystrophy lose the ability to walk as early as age 10 and experience life-threatening lung and heart complications in their late teens and twenties.

 There are an estimated 35,000 patients with Duchenne in the United States and Europe but the population has many subsets based on mutations of the dystrophin gene.

 There are currently no treatments for these patients but several drugs are in late stage clinical development, including Both Sarepta’s eteplirsen and Prosensa’s drisaperson

 which should be effective in the same 13% of the Duchenne population who would benefit from exon 51 skipping therapy (i.e., those with mutations near exon 51 of the dystrophin gene) and PTC Therapeutics’ ataluren

 which should be effective in another 13% subset who have nonsense mutations in the dystrophin gene.
 Lilly’s tadalafil